-Nigeria must clear lead poison soil to avoid 'disaster', MSF saysNovember 15th, 2012 in Health /
+Nigeria must clear lead poison soil to avoid 'disaster', MSF saysNovember 15, 2012 in Medicine & Health / Health

 Doctors Without Borders (MSF) on Thursday urged Nigeria to release funds promised to clean up an area where lead poison killed hundreds of children, warning that further delays could be "disastrous."

 The lead poisoning crisis in northwest Zamfara state was called the worst such epidemic "in modern history" by Human Rights Watch, with an official death toll saying 400 children were killed and thousands more affected.

 In a new report, MSF called on Nigeria to release the pledged clean up funds before the end of November to ensure the contaminated soil was cleared before the next rainy season starts in April.

 MSF said begining medical treatment before the remediation was complete would be "useless" because those treated would still face a high risk of re-infection.

 According to the humanitarian group, Nigeria's federal government in May committed to providing 850 million naira ($5.4 million, 4.2 million euros), but has so far failed to deliver.

 "If the funds are not released now, MSF's chance to treat the lead poisoned children of Bagega (in Zamfara state) will be drastically reduced," the report said.

 Lead was dispersed in the several Zamfara areas by the processing of ore for gold extraction using unsafe mining techniques.
 Illicit gold mining is more lucrative than agriculture for the impoverished farming communities.